 Low Freak Out Factor: Idlewild Park near Pittsburgh, Pennsylvania

 Idlewild Park is located in the Laurel Highlands near Pittsburgh, Pennsylvania.
 Visit them for the annual “Hallowboo!” celebration.
 It’s a true family alternative to more frightening haunted options.
-For special autumn dates, this old-fashioned amusement park redecorates its most popular ridesd with a Halloween theme.
+For special autumn dates, this old-fashioned amusement park redecorates its most popular rides with a Halloween theme.
 Hallowboo! is open on Saturdays and Sundays from Sept.
-25 to Oct.
-31, 2023.
+14th to Oct.
+27th, 2024.

-Special park additions include trick or treating in the Story Book Forest, a 3-D neon maze, haunted train rides and fall-favorite concessions.
+Special park additions include trick or treating in the Story Book Forest, haunted train rides, and fall-favorite concessions.
 Characters costumed in Halloween garb entertain toddlers through preteens all around the park.
-End your day with the Hallowboo Monster Mash.
-Who knew the undead could be such trending dancers and ready for immortalization on Tik-Tok?

 High Freak Out Fun at ScareHouse in Pittsburgh

-ScareHouse has moved to a roomier venue at the Pittsburgh Mills in Tarentum.
-It’s so popular that their season has expanded from the first weekend after Labor Day to the first weekend after Halloween.
 One of our favorite treats this season is getting Halloween Haunts advice from the ScareHouse pro’s.
 Learn how to decorate a house to die for.
 For more flair, add music to soothe your bones.
 There’s even a D-I-Y makeup lesson for that ghastly face.
 Let us know how you make out.
+ScareHouse hopes to be back in full swing in 2025.

 Need a discount hotel on your tour of Pennsylvania haunted houses?
 Go here.

-Hundred Acres Manor is not only Hauntworld’s pick for Pittsburgh’s best, it also top this year’s Pittsburgh Magazine list.
-This haunted house brings in a twisted, whole new vision of horror.
+Hundred Acres Manor is not only Hauntworld’s pick for Pittsburgh’s best, it’ also top this year’s’s also featured in Pittsburgh Magazine‘s Places We Love list.
+This haunted house brings in a twisted, new vision of horror.
 At its core, Hundred Acres Manor features five haunted houses in one, each with their own theme.

-However, there are add-on attractions as well.
-There’s a free wagon ride from the parking lot.
-Picture The Scream Bar (ages 21+).
-Yes, there’s a burial simulator that recreates the sounds, smells and feel of being buried alive.
-The Black Wall Insanity Maze is coming back, both with an $10 upcharge.
+However, there are add-on attractions as well, and not all are terrifying.
+There’s a not-so-scary wagon ride from the parking lot (free with ticket purchase), and every Friday and Saturday those 21+ can grab a drink at The Scream Bar (ages 21+).
+The Black Wall Insanity Maze is back, both with an $10 upcharge.
 It’s terrifying that some visitors are just dying to pay more.

 Bizarre Freak Out: Houdini Museum in Scranton, Pennsylvania